DominikGuzei/flawless.css/README.md

 		.grid_shift_left(4); // swap position with content (4 cols)
 	}

-This way you can swap column positions—just with CSS!
+Yeah, you read that correctly.
+You can swap column positions—just with CSS!

 ### Smallest Framework Ever!
-You start with **0 kb** and just add exactly what your website need! **A basic grid is smaller than 1 KB!!**
+You start with **0 KB**, and simply add only what your website needs. **A basic grid is smaller than 1 KB!**

 How can I use this?
 -----
-Just download the complete package here and look at the **index.HTML** and **CSS/style.less** files.
-There is a lot of inline documentation to get you started.
-To fully understand how the framework works you should also take a look at [LESS](http://lesscss.org) and [LESS.JS](http://github.com/cloudhead/less.js)
+Download the complete package here and look at the **index.html** and **css/style.less** files.
+There's plenty of inline documentation to get you started.

+To fully understand how the framework works, you should also take a look at [LESS](http://lesscss.org) and [LESS.JS](http://github.com/cloudhead/less.js)

-What exactly is the difference?
+What exactly makes this framework different?
 ----

 Most CSS frameworks provide a set of CSS files that make up the rules.
-You have to **include many things you might not need** for your custom layout and often it’s not easy to change basic things like the number of columns in the grid system.
+You have to **include many things you might not need** for your custom layout.
+And often, it’s not easy to change basic things like the number of columns in the grid system.

 With **Flaw{LESS} CSS** you begin with no rules at all.
 You add every feature you need via **mixins** that the framework provides.